morgengc/blog-spark-food-recommendation/README.md

 ```
 Any stage could be interrupted due to unknown reason.
 Retry these commonds until success.

-**Note**: This project use Apache Spark, which is integrated in this project.
-Existing Spark has no effect with this project.
+**Note**: This project use Apache Spark, which is integrated in the project.
+Outer Spark has no effect with this project.